 Britain's Got Talent shines a light on some of the nation's most talented individuals, and year after year, viewers are introduced to the seriously awe-inspiring skills of Britain's residents.

 However, while we celebrate the incredible contestants, we're reminded of those whose journeys to stardom were cut short.
-Here are some of the amazing BGT stars who have sadly passed on.
+Here are some of the amazing BGT contestants who have sadly passed on...

 Jack Saunders was a member of the dance troupe Green Force Five and sadly died in 2019.
 He had also appeared on the X Factor with Lauren Platt in 2014, and Sky One's Got to Dance in 2012, where he reached the finals as part of Unity UK.
 On BGT, Jack had made it through to the live semi-finals after impressing judges Simon Cowell, Alesha Dixon, Amanda Holden and David Walliams.